✪ Check Game8 Endfield Twitter for daily tips!

 Lifeng applies Physical Susceptibility and Link, and an extra source of Vulnerable stack via his Ultimate.
 His kit allows him to deal damage while providing buffs and debuffs.

-Lifeng's place in the Physical team can be replaced by Ardelia due to her ability to heal and apply a stronger Physical Susceptibility.
+While Lifeng shines in sustainless Physical teams, he can still be replaced by Ardelia due to her ability to heal and apply a stronger Physical Susceptibility.
 However, his Link and personal damage still hold value, as Physical teams tend to have the whole party deal damage, something Ardelia lacks as a pure support.

 Antal